-We find ourselves back travelling through Serbia again, and we head north east.
+We find ourselves back traveling through Serbia again, and we head northeast.
 This is one of the prettiest border crossings so far – over the river.
 Then onto Romania to a gorgeous town called Orsova for two nights.
-We book into Pensiune Oliver right on the River Danube with a stunning view, and the price is incredible as it is off-season.
+We book into Pensiune Oliver right on the River Danube with a stunning view, and the price is incredible as it is the off-season.
 It is too cold to sit out on the balcony, but it is nice to be in a stunning location and the room is a bargain price.
 The owner makes us a special meal in the restaurant – we are all alone, but not to worry.
 It has been a long drive, and she brings me a glass of wine from her private supplies – how kind!

-I love being back in Romania, and I meet an older man as he stops to look at our UK car, and his eyes nearly fall our of his head when he realises it is just the two of us, and I am a woman driver.
+I love being back in Romania, and I meet an older man as he stops to look at our UK car, and his eyes nearly fall off his head when he realizes it is just the two of us, and I am a woman driver.
 I am delighted we get to ‘talk’ to him, as he is sporting the traditional hat of Romania – and I have so wanted a pic of one of them, and he is more than happy to oblige.

 The second day we visit St. Ana, the oldest monastery site in Romania so we are told.
 With my adoration of wooden monasteries, we wander and explore, and this one has no charge to enter.

 Next day we are driving along the not so Blue Danube as we leave Orsova.
 It is fantastic, and we both say how much we want to come back in the summertime.